Building a culture of rigorous and respectful engagement on campus and beyond

 Undergraduate Course on Civil Discourse

 Our 3-credit undergraduate course called Conversations on Morality, Politics and Society (ARTSSCI 2400/2400E) introduces students to debates about freedom of expression and the importance of civil discourse, and provides training in dialogue facilitation strategies.
 The course also engages CEHV's Civil Discourse Forums and COMPAS events.
-More than 30 students from 7 colleges enrolled for Autumn 2022.
-It will be offered again in Autumn 2023 and Spring 2024.
+It is now offered each semester.

 Dialogue Facilitation and Skill-Building